zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/singpass/overview.md

 -	Verify: A  secure QR code based in-person identity verification and data sharing service
 -	Sign: A secure electronic signature service that allows digital signing of documents
 -	Identiface: A secure authentication service driven by facial recognition technology
--	Authorise: A service that allows remote authorisation of digital transactions (coming soon!)

 ### Use Cases